 Sip Green Tea

-If you’re a coffee drinker, consider swapping it for green tea to satisfy your caffeine fix.
-Green tea has long been lauded as a healthy beverage due to its high antioxidant concentration.
+If you’re a coffee drinker, consider swapping it for green tea to get your caffeine fix.
+Green tea has long been lauded as a healthy beverage, due to its high antioxidant concentration.
 And, as it turns out, it also can help you burn fat and lose weight.
-Research has found that regular consumption of green tea can reduce abdominal fat, and the subsequent risk of metabolic syndrome.
+Research has found that regular consumption of green tea can reduce abdominal fat and the subsequent risk of metabolic syndrome.

-Our lives are busy and we face a lot of pressures and challenges, making stress an unfortunately common occurrence.
-And, it’s not only unpleasant and emotionally taxing—it can affect your waist line and your health, too.
+Our lives are busy, and we face a lot of pressures and challenges, making stress an unfortunately common occurrence.
+And it’s not only unpleasant and emotionally taxing—it can affect your waistline and your health, too.
 “It’s no secret that stress can trigger some people to eat more,” says Rizzo.
 “For those who are prone to emotional eating, excess stress can cause you to reach for food to soothe your nerves.”
-Rizzo says the first step in rectifying this issue is recognizing comfort eating as a coping mechanism you’re leaning on.
+According to Rizzo, the first step in rectifying this issue is recognizing comfort eating as a coping mechanism you’re leaning on.
 “Although reducing stress is very difficult, it’s important to recognize if you turn to foods in times of stress.
 If so, think about whether or not eating that food will really help you feel better,” she says.
 “More often than not, the answer to your stress problems is not food.”

 Njike VY, Smith TM, Shuval O, Shuval K, Edshteyn I, Kalantari V, Yaroch AL. Snack Food, Satiety, and Weight.
 Adv Nutr.
 2016 Sep 15;7(5):866-78.